Stratford, Ontario: Rail

 Historically, the city was a railway junction.
 Today, the Canadian National Railway, and the Goderich-Exeter Railway provide freight links, and Via Rail Canada is the passenger carrier.
 VIA's rail service in Stratford is based from the Stratford railway station, and is situated on the Toronto–Sarnia segment of the Québec City-Windsor Corridor; Via serves Stratford with two trains daily (one eastbound to Toronto Union Station, and one westbound to Sarnia via London).
+In April 2026, GO Transit announced they will be servicing Stratford with two trains daily on the Kitchener line, that started July 6.
+This effectively brings back GO service to Stratford, as there was a Toronto–London pilot project servicing Stratford which was cancelled in late 2023.